Anti-Pattern-Inc/saasus-platform-document/docs/saas-operation-console/user-activity-history-log.md

 });
 ```

 The activity history log displays the history of `GetUserInfo` executed with `Referer` or `X-SaaSus-Referer` headers.
-Therefore, if an HTTP request is not sent to the SaaS when navigating to a certain screen or only HTTP requests that do not execute `GetUserInfo` are sent, the transition to that screen will not be recorded.
+Therefore if a HTTP request is not sent to the SaaS or only HTTP requests that do not execute `GetUserInfo` are sent when navigating to a certain screen, the transition to that screen will not be recorded.